Auto executive who helped build up Buick in China joins Ford

-BEIJING (Reuters) - A former General Motors Co (GM.N) sales and marketing executive, Joseph Liu, has joined Ford Motor Co’s (F.N) China unit - a move ex-colleagues of the auto industry veteran describe as a big gain for Ford.
+BEIJING, Aug 11 (Reuters) - A former General Motors Co sales and marketing executive, Joseph Liu, has joined Ford Motor Co’s China unit - a move ex-colleagues of the auto industry veteran describe as a big gain for Ford.

 Ford said in an internal announcement that Liu, who retired in 2014 as executive vice president of GM’s main joint venture in China, has joined its China operations as vice president of marketing and sales.